 Radiation Therapists administer prescribed radiation treatments for cancer patients.
 Radiation treatments may be administered externally using radiation-emitting equipment such as linear accelerators, or internally by placing radioactive material into body cavities or tissue.
 Radiation therapists work closely with medical specialists such as radiation oncologists and medical physicists.
-In Canada, there are about 33 cancer care facilities that offer radiation therapy services.
-(Alberta Learning & Information Service)
+They work at cancer care facilities that offer radiation therapy.
+(OCCinfo by alis)

 To learn more about related occupations, including Medical Radiation Technologists (X-ray, CT, Mammography, MRI, Nuclear Medicine), view the links to the right.

 Find detailed information about the occupation, including typical duties and working conditions, in the links below:

 The University of Manitoba does not offer any specialized training leading to a career as a Radiation Therapist.
 However, students may complete pre-requisite courses at the U of M before applying to an accredited program.
 Please view the links below for more information about training programs in North America.

 If you are a University of Manitoba student who would like assistance determining an education plan that suits your unique occupational goals, speak with a Career Consultant.

 Information for Foreign-Trained Radiation Technologists - Canadian Information Centre for International Credentials

 Labour market information informs users of supply and demand for specific occupations and sectors.
 It includes such things as salary and job outlook information.
 These resources support informed career decision making and job search efforts.